atodorov/atodorov.github.com/content/_posts/2014-02-03-fosdem-2014-report-day-2-testing-and-automation.markdown

 cwrap
 ------

-{% blockquote %}
-cwrap is...
+> cwrap is...
+>

-a set of tools to create a fully isolated network environment to test client/server components on a single host.
+> a set of tools to create a fully isolated network environment to test client/server components on a single host.
-It provides synthetic account information, hostname resolution and support for privilege separation.
+> It provides synthetic account information, hostname resolution and support for privilege separation.
-The heart of cwrap consists of three libraries you can preload to any executable.
+> The heart of cwrap consists of three libraries you can preload to any executable.
-{% endblockquote %}

 That one was the coolest technology I've seen so far although I may not need to use it at all, hmmm maybe testing DHCP fits the case.